Zahariel/TuroTest/Turo/README.txt

 > cd bin
 > java net.zag.paul.TuroTest

 to run it.
-Note that Java 8 is required.
+Or of course you can import it as an Eclipse project.
+Note that Java 8 is required either way.

 Design Notes: